rcaelers/workrave-website/content/en/docs/settings/timers/index.md

 title: Timers
 ---

-This section contains all settings for the three breaks and also allows changing the activity monitoring.
+The Timer section contains all settings for the three breaks and also allows changing the activity monitoring.

 ## Microbreak